feelpp/feelpp-book/GettingStarted/mac.md

 ## Homebrew

-> **Info**: Homebrew is a free/open source software introduced to simplify the installation of other free/open source software on the MacOS X ecosystem.
+Homebrew is a free/open source software introduced to simplify the installation of other free/open source software on the MacOS X ecosystem.
 Homebrew is distributed under the <a href="https://github.com/mxcl/homebrew/blob/master/Library/Homebrew/LICENSE">BSD 2 Clause (NetBSD) license</a>.
 For more information, visit their <a href="http://brew.sh">website</a>.

-**Note**: To install the latest version of Homebrew, simply visit their [website](http://brew.sh) and follow the instructions.
+> **Note**: To install the latest version of Homebrew, simply visit their [website](http://brew.sh) and follow the instructions.
 Each new package Homebrew installs is built into an intermediate place called the Cellar (usually /usr/local/Cellar) and then the packages are symlinked into /usr/local (default).

+### Key commands

-**Key commands**: Homebrew base command is `brew`.
+Homebrew base command is `brew`.
 Here is a list of useful commands to use Homebrew:
 * `brew doctor`: Check if the system has any problem with the current installation of brew,
 * `brew install mypackage`: This action installs the package mypackage,
 * `brew install [--devel|--HEAD] mypackage`: These action respectively installs either the development version or the HEAD version of the package mypackage, if such versions are specified in the Formula file,
 * `brew uninstall mypackage`: This action uninstalls the package mypackage.

+### Formula

-**Formula**: A Formula is a [Ruby](https://www.ruby-lang.org) script describing to Homebrew how to install a package.
+A Formula is a [Ruby](https://www.ruby-lang.org) script describing to Homebrew how to install a package.
 Feel++ uses specific Formulae that you can get in the Feel++ github repository: [feelpp/homebrew-science](https://github.com/feelpp/homebrew-science).

 ###  First time installation: Homebrew and Feel++
 <p>